Colegit/recTrailsReactNative/README.md

 ### User Prerequisits

-- For setup at your own local government, you must have an understanding of the React Native framework and general app store deployment and requirements.
+- For setup at your own local government, it is recommended you have an understanding of the React Native framework, Typescript, SQLite, SpatiaLite, GIS fundamentals, and general app store deployment and requirements.

 ### Installation